 Will there be training for public library staff?

 NSW.net will provide user guides, manuals and training to public library staff throughout the statewide rollout.

 Can indyreads be deeply integrated into our library management system via an API?

-SOLUS aims to integrate indyreads into their library App by the last quarter of 2020.
+- SOLUS aims to integrate indyreads into their library App.
+The anticipated completion date is unknown.